shankarsrinvas1234-rgb/Shankar-Validation-and-Verification-Assignment/README.md

 # Shankar-Validation-and-Verification-Assignment
-The following repository is made for the purpose for Validation and verification assignment of Aerospace Computational Engineering (ACE) in the Cranfield University .
+The following repository is made for the purpose of Validation and verification assignment of Aerospace Computational Engineering (ACE) in the Cranfield University .